 -

-Drivetrain (chain, shifters, and pedals).
-Rotate the pedals and shift gears.
+Transmission (chain, gears and pedals).
+Turn the pedals and shift gears.
 If you notice any jerking or skipping, it may need adjusting or cleaning.

 -

-Frame and headset.
+Picture and address.
 Lift the bike off the ground and move the handlebars.
 If there's any play or stiffness, check the headset.
 Also, check the frame for cracks or dents.

 -